eleksir/reniced/README.md

 The only working official method for Apple OS is via taskpolicy utility that comes with Mac OS itself.
-(Unlimited kernel API calls requires that calling binary being signed by Apple Inc itself) In context of this program such method is inefficient and beacuse of that mostly likely io task policy for mac os will not be implemented.
+(Unlimited kernel API calls requires that calling binary being signed by Apple Inc itself) In context of this program such method is inefficient and beacuse of that mostly likely io task policy for Mac OS will not be implemented.

 ## *BSD porting help needed :)